 Management considers both external and internal sources of information in assessing whether there are any indications that the Company's royalty interests are impaired.
 External sources of information that management considers include changes in the market, economic and legal environment in which the Company operates that are not within its control and affect the recoverable amount of its royalty interests.
-Internal sources of information that management considers include the indications of economic performance of the assets.
+Internal sources of information that management considers include the assets.